MichaelBell/tinyQV/README.md

 ### Performance

-Core should run at up to 66MHz, QSPI at 33MHz
+Core should be timed to run at up to 100MHz, QSPI at 50MHz

-Should be able to execute 1 cycle 16-bit instructions at one instruction every 8 66MHz cycles (8.25MHz), shifts and 32-bit instructions (other than branches and stores) every 16 66MHz cycles (4.125MHz)
+Should be able to execute 1 cycle 16-bit instructions at one instruction every 8 cycles (up to ~12MHz), shifts and 32-bit instructions (other than branches and stores) every 16 cycles (up to ~6MHz)

 ## Risc-V details